 A fruity sort vs. modern technology

-Just an old adage or are there true health benefits?
+Just an old adage or are there actual health benefits?
 As it turns out, an apple - or Apple - holds great promises.

 The fruity sort of apples may have failed this critical scientific test, but what about Apple Inc.?

-The Apple Heart Study (AHS) was presented in a Late-Breaking Clinical Trials during the American College of Cardiology (ACC) 2019 Scientific Session started on 16 March in New Orleans.
+The Apple Heart Study (AHS) was presented in a Late-Breaking Clinical Trials during the American College of Cardiology (ACC) 2019 Scientific Session in New Orleans.

-For the observational study, adults armed with an Apple Watch and an iPhone model 5s or later were invited to download the AHS app and to wear the iconic smartwatch as a heart-rhythm monitor.
+In this observational study, adults armed with an Apple Watch and an iPhone model 5s or later were invited to download the AHS app and wear the iconic smartwatch as a heart-rhythm monitor.
 More than 400,000 did.
-If the watch sensed possible atrial fibrillation (AF), the participant might wear an electrocardiography (ECG) patch for up to week to confirm any arrhythmia.
-The trial aims to see how effective and reliable the AHS app is at detecting AF, and how it might possibly affect overall care by providers.
+If the watch sensed possible atrial fibrillation (AF), the participant was asked to wear an electrocardiography (ECG) patch for up to a week to confirm any arrhythmia.
+The trial aim was to see how effective and reliable the AHS app is at detecting atrial fibrillation.

-The study sought to shed some light on the question if the increasingly available and popular wearable digital devices can be used as reliable screening tools - or whether they are simply not accurate enough and their use results in unnecessary concern on the part of patients and unnecessary healthcare visit s and diagnostic testing.
+The study sought to shed some light on the question of whether the increasingly available and popular wearable digital devices can be used as reliable screening tools - or whether they are simply not accurate enough and their use results in unnecessary concern on the part of patients with ensuing wasted medical appointments and diagnostic testing.

-The technology might prove especially useful for people with asymptomatic AF who could not otherwise be offered anticoagulation which may potentially prevent a catastrophic stroke.
+The technology might prove especially useful for people with asymptomatic AF who could not otherwise be offered anticoagulation, potentially preventing a catastrophic stroke.